-Scientists Believe We May Have A 'Planet 9' That The Gas Giants Pushed Away
+Our Solar System May Have a New Planet That Gas Giants Pushed Away, Say Scientists

 What prompted the scientists to investigate the existence of another planet in the solar system was their refusal to accept that the four gas giants would exist in a row, and then, well, nothing after that.
 The researchers believed something was missing in our present-day understanding of the solar system’s configuration.
 “It seems unlikely that nature created four giant planet cores, but then nothing else larger than dwarf planets in the outer solar system,” the study notes.

-This led them to run simulations of the solar system’s evolution, which couldn’t explain its current configuration.
+This led them to run simulations of the solar system’s evolution, which couldn’t explain its current configuration either.

 “Logic suggests there should be some planets of other sizes, and their simulations back them up.
 Adding another Earth-or-Mars-sized planet to the outer solar system, perhaps between two of the gas giants, produces a more accurate model — at least during the early stages of development,” Bob Yirka, a science reporter, wrote.